IN THIS ARTICLE

 What should I discuss with my health care provider before using cefazolin (Ancef, Kefzol)?

-Do not use this medication if you are allergic to cefazolin, any type of penicillin, or to other cephalosporin antibiotics, such as:
+You should not use this medication if you have ever had a severe allergic reaction to cefazolin or any other cephalosporin antibiotic, such as:

 FDA pregnancy category B. This medication is not expected to be harmful to an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.